King's Own (1st Staffordshire) Militia: Precedence

-Uniforms & Insignia
+Uniforms and insignia

 The 1777 uniform of the Staffordshire Militia was red with light lemon yellow facings, and silver lace and buttons for the officers.
 By 1800 it wore its button lace loops in pairs and about 1803 the officer's lace and buttons changed to gilt.
 Its badge was the Stafford knot common to all regiments of the county.
 The drummers wore uniforms in 'reversed colours', ie yellow with red facings; the black percussionists employed by the regimental band wore turbans.
 When the regiment became the King's Own in 1805 it adopted the dark blue facings appropriate for a royal regiment.
 Its officers were also authorised to wear an image of the Round Tower of Windsor Castle on their accoutrements.
 The post-1805 officers' belt plate had the knot within a garter, with a crown above and a scroll inscribed 'KINGS OWN' below.
 The plate on the officers' 1812 pattern shakoes had the Royal cypher with a crown above and the knot below.

 When the 1st Regiment joined the South Staffordshires, it adopted the badges and uniform of that regiment, including its white facings.

 Battle honours

 The King's Own (1st Staffordshire) Militia was awarded the Battle honour Mediterranean for its service during the Crimean War; this was later carried by both the 3rd and 4th Battalions.
 The 3rd and 4th were later awarded South Africa 1901–02 and South Africa 1900–01 respectively.
-However, after Army Order 251 of 1910, Special Reserve units carried the same battle honours as their parent regiment.Leslie, pp. xiii, 52.
+However, after Army Order 251 of 1910, Special Reserve units carried the same battle honours as their parent regiment.